sharpviking/NASA-Project/README.md

 # NASA-Project

-An exciting NASA launch dashboard for scheduling launching and keeping track of launches.
+An exciting NASA launch dashboard for scheduling, launching and keeping track of launches.

 Added spaceX Api to access spaceX launches.